-The farm is situated within the Nā Wai ʻEhā ("The Four Great Rivers") region, which is known for its abundance of fresh water.
+The farm is situated within the Nā Wai ʻEhā ("The Four Great Waters") region, which is known for its abundance of fresh water.
 An ʻauwai (stream ditch) runs through this area.

 When we arrived on this ʻāina, it was covered in thick and towering guinea grass.